robban80/striatal_SPN_lib/README.md

 Predicting complex spikes in striatal projection neurons of the direct pathway following neuromodulation by acetylcholine and dopamine.
 EJN

-Some code for analysis and figure creation is also included.
+Code for analysis and figure creation is also included.

+How to run the models
 ------------------------------------------------------------------------------